Tagaiatto/snake-challenge/README.md

 # snake-challenge
-Trying to recreate the snake game
+Trying to recreate the snake game with JavaScript